 By delivering surprise-and-delight moments, guerilla marketing allows you to engage customers in a memorable (and usually low-cost) way.
 Whether you do that by adding an eye-catching piece of interactive art to an ordinarily mundane street or giving away coffee at a busy train stop, guerilla marketing is a great way to pique people’s interest.
 With guerilla marketing, you get to flex your creative marketing muscles, but make sure what you do is legal or that you have the correct permits.

 7. Direct mail marketing

-Rooted in traditional marketing, direct mail marketing uses the post to send out catalogues, vouchers, flyers and even swag to new or potential customers.
-It can be a great way to reach people in a specific postcode or delivery area, get in touch with populations that don’t use digital media as much as others or help you stay connected to your audience outside the digital realm.
+Rooted in traditional marketing, direct mail marketing uses standard mail to ship out catalogs, coupons, flyers and even swag to new or potential customers.
+It can be a great way to reach people in a specific zip code or delivery area, reach out to populations that don’t use digital media as much as others or help you stay connected to your audience outside the digital realm.
 It can also be a great way to reach a lot of important people at large companies in account-based marketing.

 8. Advertising (distribution)

 Experiment with digital advertising options, like paid social, display advertising, banners, paid search, advertorials and paid media, and if you have the budget mix in traditional TV, print and radio.
-As you spend, make sure you’re tracking performance metrics and KPIs so that you can optimise your expenditure on all channels.
+As you spend, make sure you’re tracking performance metrics and KPIs so that you can optimize your spend on all channels.

 For more small business solutions, check out The Growth Center, Grow my business.